google-deepmind/mujoco/doc/APIreference/functions.rst

 All outputs are optional.

-These functions provide high level manipulation for :ref:`mjSpec` structs, which represent an uncompiled :ref:`mjModel`.
+These functions provide high level manipulation for the :ref:`mjSpec` struct, which represents an uncompiled :ref:`mjModel`.

 .. _Plugins-api: